TransAgent: Enhancing LLM-Based Code Translation via Fine-Grained Execution Alignment: Experimental Setting

-\textbf{New Benchmark Construction.} To address the limitations above (especially the data leakage issue), we first create a new benchmark for code translation, which is constructed on the recent programming tasks which are released after the training data timestamp of recent LLMs.
-In particular, from the programming competition websites (\eg{} LeetCode~\cite{leetcode} and GeeksforGeeks~\cite{geeksforgeeks}), we collect the solutions of programming tasks in different programming languages, which are released after \textit{August 2023}.
-Specifically, we focus on three popular programming languages, \ie{} Java, Python, and C++.
+\textbf{New Benchmark Construction.} To mitigate the aforementioned limitations, particularly the critical issue of data leakage, we establish a novel benchmark for code translation.
+Our selection of programming languages for this benchmark focuses on Java, Python, and C++.
+This choice is primarily driven by their long-standing and consistent presence among the top three most popular languages according to the TIOBE index~\cite{tiobe}.
+Furthermore, this aligns with the prevailing focus of prior research in code translation~\cite{DBLP:conf/acl/AhmadTCC23, DBLP:conf/nips/LachauxRSL21, DBLP:conf/nips/RoziereLCL20, DBLP:conf/emnlp/XieNFR23,unitrans}, which predominantly concentrates on translation among these three languages.
+Specifically, from the programming competition websites (\eg{} LeetCode~\cite{leetcode} and GeeksforGeeks~\cite{geeksforgeeks}), we collect the solutions of programming tasks for these three programming languages, which are released after \textit{August 2023}.
 As the solutions in these websites typically come with only two or three test cases, which can be insufficient for guaranteeing the semantic correctness of code~\cite{DBLP:conf/nips/LiuXW023}, we further leverage gpt-4o-mini~\cite{gpt4omini} to generate 10 additional test cases per solution, to ensure the sufficiency of tests for each translation task.
 We execute the collected code solutions with test cases and discard the tasks whose solutions exhibit inconsistent behaviors between different languages.
 Lastly, two authors of this work further manually check each translation task to ensure the benchmark quality.

 \textbf{Benchmark Statistics.} In this way, we obtain 210 pairs of Python-Java translation tasks, 200 pairs of Python-C++ translation tasks, and 204 pairs of Java-C++ translation tasks.
-Table~\ref{table:LineDis} presents the line distribution of our benchmark; the average line coverage of each program with test cases achieve 98.4\% for Python, 98.7\% for Java, and 98.4\% for C++, indicating the test sufficiency for each translation task.
+Table~\ref{table:LineDis} presents the line distribution of our benchmark and its corresponding average line coverage.
+Furthermore, the overall average line coverage of each program with test cases achieves 98.4\% for Python, 98.7\% for Java, and 98.4\% for C++, indicating the test sufficiency for each translation task.